FAQ Category Quick Links

 - Ensure the person(s) you plan to add as administrators have created a KidCheck login account.

-- A “login” account means they need to have completed a full account with name and password, not just set up a basic account created at a check-in station with the “I don’t have a KidCheck account” link.
+- A “login” account means they need to have completed a full account with a username and password, not just set up a basic account created at a check-in station with the “I don’t have a KidCheck account” link.

 - Log into KidCheck and go to Settings on the top right